Clever Laziness

 Juan Villela

 We often take the permanence of our online data for granted.
-We trust that the content we create will always be there, a click away.
+We trust that our content will always be there, a click away.
 But as recent events have shown, this is a dangerous assumption.
 A service can casually delete nine years’ worth of meticulously curated lists and reviews from your account, with no one for you to recover anything

 Kole McRae penned a thoughtful piece on their obsession with the longevity of their digital creations.
 McRae, who uses note-taking as a tool to combat memory issues associated with ADHD, has developed a meticulous system for backing up his data.
 They don’t trust systems like Evernote and instead opt for open-sourced systems.